-- Master class is held on a weekly basis and students should be prepared to perform in a master class at least once a term. - Attendance at master class is not mandatory. - Your music should be thoroughly prepared before performing it in master class.
+- Master class is held on a weekly basis and students should be prepared to perform in a master class at least once every two weeks. - Attendance at master class is mandatory. - Your music should be thoroughly prepared before performing it in master class.